ibm-cloud-docs/secrets-manager/vault-api.md

 | `name`        | The updated name to assign to the secret.                                           |
 | `description` | The updated description to assign to the secret.                                    |
 | `expiration_date` | The updated expiration date to assign to the secret.
 This option is supported for the `arbitrary` and `username_password` secret types.
 The date format follows [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339).|
-{: caption="Update secret metadata request parameters" caption-side="top"}
+{: caption="Update secret metadata request parameters" caption-side="bottom"}

 #### Example requests